The Power of Two in Token Systems: The general case

 \begin{remark} In the well-known supermarket model, customers arrive according to a Poisson process with rate $\lambda n$, $\lambda < 1$, where there are $n$ servers that serve according to the FIFO (first in, first out) rule.
 An arriving customer considers only a constant number ($d$) of servers independently and uniformly at random from the $n$ servers with replacement, and she joins the queue that contains fewest customers (any ties are broken arbitrarily).
 The service time for each customer is distributed exponentially with rate 1.
-Using this language, our model corresponds to this dynamic system, where the total number of customers is fixed throughout the process, which restricts the state space of the underlying process drastically. \end{remark}
+Using this language, our model corresponds to this dynamic system, where the total number of customers is fixed throughout the process, which restricts the state space of the underlying process drastically.
+Our system belongs to the family of dynamic systems referred as the closed model in \cite{mitzenmacher1996power}.
+Our technical contributions here are twofold.
+First, the main focus of this literature is on the expected longest-queue length and its dependence on the service availability parameter ($d$), whereas we refine this goal and further study tail-bounds on queue-lengths.
+Second, as stated in \cite{mitzenmacher1996power}, the steady-state probability that a certain queue has more than $M$ customers can be found by solving certain constraints that are derived from Theorem \ref{kurtztheoremm}, and in general, solution to these constraints does not appear to have a closed form.
+As we argue next, we will be able to bound the steady-state probabilities without obtaining a closed form solution. \end{remark}

 \myparagraph{Towards the proof of Theorem \ref{infiniteconstant}.} Now that we have represented our system using the finite model, we are ready to prove Theorem \ref{infiniteconstant}.
 The proof is organized as follows.
 We first show that the conditions of Theorem \ref{kurtzzthm} hold.
 Then using Theorem \ref{kurtzzthm}, we obtain the system of ordinary differential equations that characterize the infinite model.
 This characterization lets us represent the probability of interest in (C1) as $n$ grows large using $\pi_0$ (the fraction of agents that have at least 0 tokens in the long-run).
 Finally, we find lower and upper bounds for $\pi_0$ to conclude.